illinoistech-itm/jhajek/itmd-521/tooling-assignments/Readme.md

 If you do not already have VirtualBox 6.x installed, use the package manager to install VirtualBox.
 Take a screenshot of the VirtualBox > Help > About VirtualBox output.
 If you have 6.0.x at the moment, no need to upgrade.

-In chocolatey you can pin the virtualbox version with this syntax (it needs to be on a line by itself)
+In chocolatey you can pin the VirtualBox version with this syntax (it needs to be on a line by itself)
 ```choco install virtualbox --version 6.0.16```

 Try to use 6.0.x until the two applications are compatible.
 Here are the direct download links